-She’s all for finding food that you like -- healthy food -- and building on that.
+She’s all for finding healthy food that you like and building on that.

 “If you’re eating foods you like, then you’re more likely to stick with it.
-You won’t force it down for four days and then go out for a double cheeseburger,” Rock says.
+You won’t force it down for 4 days and then go out for a double cheeseburger,” Rock says.

 “It looks like the optimal calories [for most older adults] will be 1,800 [a day],” she says.
 “And for successful aging, we think about the entire body, rather than just specific organs.”

 Many foods are especially good for certain parts of your body.
-Bellantoni suggests starting with 1,800 calories, then splitting that up with proteins for your muscles, calcium for your bones, and a basic heart-healthy diet.
+Bellantoni suggests splitting those 1,800 calories up into proteins for your muscles, calcium for your bones, and a basic heart-healthy diet.